Addiction NI Privacy Notice

 In specific situations, we require your information to pursue our legitimate interests in a way which might reasonably be expected as part of running our business and delivering our services.

-Within Addiction NI, access is only available to those who need this information in order to provide a service to you or to fulfil the contract that we have with you.
-Access may be required by support departments within Addiction NI, such as ICT and Finance, as well as those involved in the direct delivery of services to you.
+Within Inspire Wellbeing, access is only available to those who need this information in order to provide a service to you or to fulfil the contract that we have with you.
+Access may be required by support departments within Inspire Wellbeing, such as ICT and Finance, as well as those involved in the direct delivery of services to you.

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations.
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.